neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 - In the Werkbank UI by dragging the rulers, using shortcuts, or entering values in the text fields.
   - Learn more about this in the [Constraints](Constraints-topic.html) topic, or by viewing the shortcuts on the home page of your Werkbank by tapping the name or logo in the top left corner.
-- Programmatically, by defining initial constraints, constraints presets, overview constraints, and supported constraints using the [UseCaseComposer](../werkbank/UseCaseComposer-class.html) `c` in your use case.
+- Programmatically by defining initial constraints, constraints presets, overview constraints, and supported constraints using the [UseCaseComposer](../werkbank/UseCaseComposer-class.html) `c` in your use case.

 Even when setting constraints programmatically, you can always change them interactively in the Werkbank UI.